 - Music Licensing or voice overs: You will need a music license if you are going to use professional music or voice talent for your video.

 - Animation and text graphics: Do you need additional graphics to help create your video?
 An animation specialist can help you develop the look and design you need to enhance your video’s production values.

 Updating your content to reflect your business growth

 Over time your business needs may change.
 As a business grows, so do its health and safety protocols.
 This is why it is important to regularly update your induction videos so that new hires are always up on the latest information.
 Research by the Occupational Safety and Health Administration (OSHA), found businesses saw an average return of $4 to $6 for every dollar invested into their workplace safety programs.

 An induction safety video with old content could potentially lead to hazardous situations as employees will not know what the current protocols and requirements are to ensure their safety and the safety of their team members.

 Review your induction videos regularly to see which ones need updating or which areas of your business may need one as your business evolves.
 Always make induction videos easily available to your time such as having them on an internal company website where staff can review them as needed.

 Once you have completed your induction videos, consult with your employees to ensure they address their concerns.
 As you continue to update your videos, regularly check in with staff to see what areas of safety they would like to see addressed.
 This will ensure that all new hires have the most accurate and current safety information to perform their job effectively.

 Studio 52 can help you create engaging safety induction videos that help prepare your team for any emergency scenario.
-We offer complete video production services that not only deliver your message but also enhance the knowledge of your team with videos that are on brand.
+We offer complete safety video production services in Dubai & Saudi Arabia that not only deliver your message but also enhance the knowledge of your team with videos that are on brand.
 Contact us to learn more.